SeppPenner/WordCloudGenerator/README.md

 IFileBlackListLocation IFileBlackListLocation --> See basic usage
 ```

-## Structure of the blacklists in the table:
+## Structure of the blacklists in the table
 a;b;c

 ![The dialog for changing blacklists](https://github.com/SeppPenner/WordCloudGenerator/blob/master/ExampleImageBlacklist.png "The dialog for changing blacklists")